blinktrade/docs-legacy/source/index.html.md

 ## BlinkTrade Endpoints

-There are two working environments: `prod` for production purporses and `testnet` for testing purporses:
+There are two working environments: `prod` for production purporses and `testnet` for testing purporses.

+Some features are accessed publicly and others require an API Key based authentication.
+All data messages and responses are in JSON format.

+### REST

 * `testnet` base URL endpoint is `https://api.testnet.blinktrade.com`
 * `prod` base URL endpoint is `https://api.blinktrade.com`

-Some features are accessed publicly and others require an API Key based authentication.
-All data messages and responses are in JSON format.
+### WebSocket

+* `testnet` URL endpoint is `wss://api.testnet.blinktrade.com/trade/`
+* `prod` URL endpoint is `wss://api.blinktrade.com/trade/`

 ## Brokers